mixpanel/docs/pages/docs/best-practices/create-a-tracking-plan.md

-# The Self-Serve Guide: Create A Tracking Plan
+# Create A Tracking Plan

-By going through this guide, you should be able to understand the necessary concepts and steps to effectively build out a tracking plan that aligns to your business goals.
+By going through this guide, you should be able to understand the necessary concepts and steps to build out a tracking plan that aligns to your business goals.

 ## Overview
 Mixpanel recommends creating a tracking plan based on the key business goals identified from your analytics strategy.
 It should: